wandb/docs/docs/guides/integrations/dagster.md

 A Launch job is assigned to a queue in order to be executed.
 You can create a queue or use the default one.
 Make sure you have an active agent listening to that queue.
 You can run an agent inside your Dagster instance but can also consider using a deployable agent in Kubernetes.

-Please refer to the [reference documentation](https://docs.wandb.ai/guides/launch) for configuration.
+Refer to the [reference documentation](../launch/intro.md) for configuration.

 You can also view useful descriptions for all properties in Launchpad.